robotique-udes/zeus_rover/README.md

 3. Clone this repo in `~catkin_ws/src/`

+4. Download dependencies with:
+    ```bash
+    rosdep install --from-paths src --ignore-src -r -y
+    ```

-4. Go to the root of the workspace and execute `catkin_make`
+5. Go to the root of the workspace and execute `catkin_make`

 ## Launching the Gazebo simulation
 To launch the gazebo simulation, execute this command